atreyasha/dotfiles/develop.md

 8.  zsh improved configuration with display of virtual environment if necessary

-9.  keep gnupg, ssh, neomutt and other directories in a private stow repo
+9.  keep gnupg, ssh, neomutt and other directories in private stow repo

 ### System reproducibility